 One company might sink due to a disaster, but a few hundred at the same time?
 It’s highly unlikely.

 Owning Stocks for the Long Term

 Another strategy to defray much of the risk of stock investments is to own stocks for a very, very long time.
-While stock markets are incredibly chaotic over any one week, month or even year, they actually become remarkably predictable when you start to look at them in terms of decades.
+While stock markets are incredibly chaotic over any one week, month or even year — as demonstrated by a roughly 18% drop in the S&P 500 since the beginning of the year — they actually become remarkably predictable when you look at them in terms of decades.

 Over its history, the S&P 500 has returned roughly 10% a year.
 And although there have been years where stocks plunged 30% or even 40%, the markets have always rebounded over the following years.

 If you had owned an S&P 500 ETF during the 2008 financial crisis, your investment would have lost almost half its value in just a few months, but over the next eight years, your investment would have averaged 18% per year.
 So if you’re treating stock investments as being illiquid and only investing money you can be confident you won’t need to tap into for a few years, you’ll have the flexibility to wait out a nasty downturn in the economy and recover.

 Why Choose the S&P 500 Index?

 The S&P 500 is one of the most popular options for index investments.
 The index includes almost all blue-chip stocks and has a long history of returning roughly 10% a year — an incredible return for how little risk is involved over a long time frame.
 You might also consider the Russell 1000, which is made up of the 1,000 most valuable American companies — giving you double the diversification.